NICMx/Jool/test/graybox/README.md

 usr/graybox stats display
 ```

-Place both the expected and test packets in `test-suite/client/<translator>/manual` and register them in `test-suite/client/<translator>/manual.sh`.
+Place both the expected and test packets in `test-suite/client/<translator>/manual` and register them in `test-suite/client/<translator>/send.sh` ("misc" section, or make a new one).

 Test the full suite and you're done.
 Might want to commit and upload your work to the repository.